Xilinx/Vitis_Libraries/graph/L2/benchmarks/README.md

 # Benchmark Test Overview

 Here are benchmarks of the Vitis Graph Library using the Vitis environment and comparing with Spark (v3.0.0) GraphX.
-It supports software and hardware emulation as well as running hardware accelerators on the Alveo U250.
+It supports hardware emulation as well as running hardware accelerators on the Alveo U250.

 ## Prerequisites